Did you know that approximately 15% of US citizens living in America use a private well to access drinking water?

 How Much Does Water Well Cost?

-There are many costs involved in creating a water well as there are many things to consider.
-For instance, things like drilling, well water casing, getting a comprehensive test kit and whole house well water filter.
+There are many costs involved in using a well as there are many things to consider.
+For instance, things like drilling, well casing, getting a comprehensive test kit and a whole house filter.

 - Labour and professional plumbing costs can range between $1000-$20,000

-- A good whole house water filter for well water will set you back around $600-$3500
+- A good whole house water filter, specifically for your well will set you back around $600-$3500

 However, my recommendation is to speak with your local plumber and well contractor.
 This way you can get a completely free no obligation estimate.
 Even more important is the advice and questions they can answer for you.